CS480UIC/covid_tracing/documentation/glossary.md

     Description: Employee is a person who is assigned to a department.
 Employees are required to have vaccine_status and given a schedule.

   student

+    Synonyms: classmate, scholar
+    Description: A student is any person who is enrolled in a department within a university.

   vacccine_status

+    Synonyms: immunization_status, dose_status
+    Description: A student or an employee can disclose their current vaccination status with the department.

   schedule

+    Synonyms: agenda, routine
+    Description: A student picks their desired schedule while the employee is assigned with a schedule.